calebmsword/kivy/README.md

 # Kivy GridLayout and size_hint
 [Back to title](#kivy-notes)

+By convention, Kivy zero-indexes the rows in a grid.
+So row 0 is the topmost row, row 1 is the second row from the top, and so on.
+Another important convention is that order in which widgets are added to the grid does not change what is considered row 0.
+For example, if the `orientation` attribute of the grid is set to `"rl-bt"`, then the grid fills the bottommost row first.
+But the topmost row is still considered row 0.

 A GridLayout creates slots for all of its children and places each child widget in the bottom left corner of its slot.
 Typically, a widget is sized so it fills the entire area of its slot, but it is possible for a widget to take up less than the full area (we will discuss how later).
 In a somewhat similar fashion, it is usually not possible to make a widget take more space that what is available in its slot because the GridLayout will increase the size of the row/column containing the widget to ensure the slot and the widget have the same size.
 We will mention the exception to this rule later.

 Every slot in a row will have the same height.
 Also, every slot in a column will have the same width.
 Therefore, we will use the height of a row and the height of a slot interchangeably in these notes.